canonical/certification-docs/Self-Test_Guide-16.04.rst

    program refuses connections if it's already talking to another client.
    Thus, a SUT may fail its network test if the ``iperf3`` server is already in use.
 You may need to re-run the network tests on one or more SUTs if this is the case.
+Note that a faster ``iperf3`` server (say, one with a 10 Gbps NIC used to test 1 Gbps SUTs) requires special configuration to handle multiple simultaneous connections, as described in the MANIACS guide.

 -  **Ensure the iperf3 server is on the SUT's local network** -- The network tests temporarily remove the default route from the routing